fortalbrz/OrderMatching/Readme.md

 Quick, accurate order matching is a critical component of an exchange.
 Investors, particularly active investors and day traders, will look for ways to minimize inefficiencies in trading from every possible source.
-A slow order-matching system may cause buyers or sellers to execute trades at less-than-ideal prices, eating into investors’ profits.
+A slow order-matching system may cause buyers or sellers to execute trades at less-than-ideal prices, eating into investorsâ€™ profits.
 If some order-matching protocols tend to favor buyers, and others favor sellers, these methods become exploitable.

 This is one of the areas where high-frequency trading (HFT) was able to improve efficiency.
-Exchanges aim to prioritize trades in a way that benefits buyers and sellers equally so as to maximize order volume—the lifeblood of the exchange (investopedia)[https://www.investopedia.com/terms/m/matchingorders.asp].
+Exchanges aim to prioritize trades in a way that benefits buyers and sellers equally so as to maximize order volumeâ€”the lifeblood of the exchange ([investopedia](https://www.investopedia.com/terms/m/matchingorders.asp)).

 ## The Code